gax1985/NSCC/NSCC/Operating System Security/2nd Class - Sept. 8th.md

 He looked at comparison between desktop and thin clients involving cloud computing and virtualization.
 The cost of the service for the VMs vs buying a computer was the same.

-Each scenatrio is different, you would select the ideal system according to your budget.
+Each scenario is different, you would select the ideal system according to your budget.